passiomatic/videobox/README.md

 $ make build-app
 ```

-If everything went fine, you will find the compiled app into the `dist` folder.
+If everything went fine you will find the compiled app into the `dist` folder.
 The first time you run the app you will need to manually authorise it, please [follow these instructions][1].

 The build app process has been tested macOS Mojave (Intel), Ventura (arm64), and Sonoma (arm64).